Security Systems Government Contracts in Tennessee

 Security Systems in Tennessee

-Tennessee's Security Systems Services market is highly concentrated: Memphis, alone accounts for 62% of the state's 13 active opportunities in Q2 2026, with Memphis,, Unknown collectively representing 100% of all activity.
+Tennessee's Security Systems Services market is highly concentrated: Memphis, alone accounts for 62% of the state's 13 active opportunities in Q3 2026, with Memphis,, Unknown, Oak Ridge collectively representing 100% of all activity.
 This concentration pattern creates a two-tier market — contractors must establish presence in Memphis, to access the majority of deal flow, while secondary markets offer lower-volume but less competitive opportunities.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily

-Tennessee has 13 open security systems contract opportunities as of 2026-06-01, with 2 likely recompetes identified.
-Top markets include Memphis,, Unknown, Nashville.
+Tennessee has 13 open security systems contract opportunities as of 2026-07-19, with 3 likely recompetes identified.
+Top markets include Memphis,, Unknown, Oak Ridge.

 13